Swiss Re Modern Slavery Act Transparency Statement

 Our action against money laundering and financial crime

-An aspect specifically relevant to financial service providers in the context of human trafficking is the link to money laundering, which is often associated with organised crimes that generate profits in cash such as people trafficking.
-Swiss Re has developed a Global Anti-Money Laundering Programme to ensure compliance with Anti-Money Laundering and Counter-Terrorist Financing (AML) laws.
-The Programme includes risk-based counterparty due diligence and screening (for both sourcing and re/insurance counterparties), risk-based transaction monitoring, screening against AML watchlists, mandatory AML training for all employees, designated group and regional money laundering reporting officers, a requirement for all employees to report illegal, suspicious or unusual activity to their money laundering reporting officer, reporting of AML and terrorist financing suspicions to relevant authorities, internal and independent reviews and audits to test the design and effectiveness of our AML framework, and a whistleblowing hotline for anonymous reporting.
+An aspect specifically relevant to financial service providers in the context of human trafficking is the link to money laundering.
+Organised crime activities such as human trafficking often generate revenues in cash with the aim of placement into the financial system.
+In order to prevent our organization from being misused for money laundering purposes, Swiss has a robust Global Anti-Money Laundering Programme in place to ensure compliance with Anti-Money Laundering and Counter-Terrorist Financing (AML) laws.
+The Programme includes risk-based counterparty due diligence and screening against dedicated AML watchlists (for both sourcing and re/insurance counterparties), risk-based transaction monitoring, mandatory AML training for all employees, designated group and regional money laundering reporting officers, a requirement for all employees to report illegal, suspicious or unusual activity to their money laundering reporting officer, reporting of AML and terrorist financing suspicions to relevant authorities, internal and independent reviews and audits to test the design and effectiveness of our AML framework, and a whistleblowing hotline for anonymous reporting.
 Swiss Re also adheres to the Recommendations of the Financial Action Taskforce, the leading international organization in the fight against money laundering and terrorist financing.